alvinwan/webopencv/README.md

 python app.py
 ```

 This launches a web server by default at `https://localhost:8080`.
 Navigate to that URL, and hit "Start" to see the demo in action.
+Note: When developing locally, navigating to `https://0.0.0.0:8080` won't work.
+Make sure to use `localhost`.

 ## Transforms